Katy Perry, John Mayer To Reconcile Post-Orlando Bloom Split: Cheating Over?

 Sources are convinced that Katy could potentially want to give John Mayer another chance, for he has made it very clear that getting over Perry has been anything but easy in the past two years.

 The 39-year-old released his latest song “Still Feel Like Your Man” on February 24, Life & Style reports, which insiders claim was penned with Katy Perry in mind, as John Mayer describes a woman he once dated that he can’t seem to move on from.
-In one line, Mayer gushes that he still has one of her shampoo in his shower to remind him of her smell.
+In one line, Mayer gushes that he still has one of her shampoos in his shower to remind him of her smell.

 So, is it a coincidence that Katy Perry and Orlando Bloom happened to have called it quits right around the time John Mayer subliminally lets it be known that he still has feelings for his ex-girlfriend?

-According to Hollywood Life, certainly not.
 “John still has a huge thing for Katy.
 He’s very happy that she and Orlando are done.
 This is what he’s been waiting for.
 It’s delicate because he doesn’t want to pick the wrong moment and come on too strong, but he will swoop in.
-He’s already plotting.”
+He’s already plotting.

 “John still talks about Katy and what an amazing woman she is.
 He can go on and on about their sex life and how much he misses it.
 He would love to get her back in bed, but there’s more to it than that.”